 Combine the flour, cocoa, baking powder, baking soda, salt, and cinnamon in a large bowl.
-In a separate bowl, whisk together the egg, applesauce, yogurt, and brown sugar until the sugar has mostly dissolved.
+In a separate bowl, whisk together the egg, melted butter, and brown sugar until the sugar has mostly dissolved.
 Add the zucchini and mix until well combined.
 Dump the wet ingredients into the large bowl with the dry ingredients, and whisk well until the mixture is uniform.
 Now you can fold in those big chocolate chunks!

 Pour the batter into a well greased loaf pan and bake for 35-45 minutes.
 Can you barely wait?
 I’m excited for you!

 How to Tell When Your Chocolate Zucchini Bread Is Done Baking